alexfernandez/alexfernandez.github.io/2021/api-first.md

-After all, a public API can have an immense influence in the strategy of a company and even its work philosophy, making them be more open to integrate and cooperate with third parties.
+After all, a public API can have an immense influence in the strategy of a company and even its work philosophy, making them more open to integrate and cooperate with third parties.
 Something that seems **essential for companies that base their business models on the creation and management of a Community**, such as any marketplace.